Honey wants to save you money while you shop online, but is this free internet browser extension worth your time and effort?

 - Microsoft Edge

-If you’re not familiar with “browser extensions,” it’s basically a web term for a small software application that adds to the functionality of the browser.
+If you’re not familiar with “browser extensions,” they’re basically small software applications that add to the functionality of your browser.
 Think of it as a customized add-on to your browsing experience.

-In this case, the add-on is built to survey your online purchases in real time to assure that you’re getting the best deal.
-This is done by searching the web for coupon codes and discounts that could be applied to a purchase as you go through the online checkout process.
+In this case, the add-on is built to survey your online purchases in real time to ensure that you’re getting the best deal.
+Honey searches the web for coupon codes and discounts that can be applied to a purchase as you go through the checkout process.

-Here’s a quick video from Honey that has a very good rundown of how the extension works:
+Here’s a quick video from Honey that has a good rundown of how the extension works:

 Now that you have a basic understanding of how Honey works, here are a few things that could make it even more useful in your life: